siemens/continuous-clearing/UsageDoc/CA_UsageDocument.md

 <!--te-->
 # Introduction

-The Clearing Automation Tool (CA-Tool) helps the Project Manager/Developer to automate the sw360 clearing process of 3rd party components.
+The Continuous Clearing Tool helps the Project Manager/Developer to automate the sw360 clearing process of 3rd party components.
 This tool scans and identifies the third-party components used in a NPM, NUGET and Debian projects and makes an entry in SW360, if it is not present.
-CA-Tool links the components to the respective project and creates job for code scan in FOSSology.
+Continuous Clearing Tool links the components to the respective project and creates job for code scan in FOSSology.

-CA-Tool reduces the effort in creating components in SW360 and identifying the matching source codes from the public repository.
+Continuous Clearing Tool reduces the effort in creating components in SW360 and identifying the matching source codes from the public repository.
 Tool eliminates the manual error while creating component and identifying correct version of source code from public repository.
-CA-Tool harmonize the creation of 3P components in SW360 by filling necessary information.
+Continuous Clearing Tool harmonize the creation of 3P components in SW360 by filling necessary information.
-# Clearing Automation tool workflow diagram
+# Continuous Clearing Tool workflow diagram

 - Package Identifier
    - [NPM/NUGET](../doc/usagedocimg/packageIdentifiernpmnuget.PNG)